This post contains affiliate links. Please see ourย disclosure policy.

 • After 10 minutes, open the air fryer and brush a generous amount of maple mustard sauce over the top and sides of the tenderloin.
 Cook it for another 5 minutes, then open the air fryer and check the internal temperature.
 If you're around the 130-135º F mark, slather more maple mustard over the pork and cook it for another two minutes.
 I remove the pork when it's close to 140º F because it will continue to cook as it rests, bringing you to the desired internal temperature of 145º F.

-• Slice the pork into medallions and serve with a side of maple mustard sauce; sprinkle with some fresh herbs if you want.
+• Slice the pork into medallions and serve with a side of maple mustard sauce; sprinkle with some fresh herbs like dill or parsley.

 Nutrition